 You can also add crushed pistachio kernels or flour to your favorite breadcrumb or cookie mixture.
 Pistachio cooking oil will add a delicately sweet nutty flavor to your favorite recipes.

-I prefer my pistachios toasted.
+I prefer my pistachios toasted and spiced.
 To make them this way, follow these steps:

 - Preheat your oven to 225 degrees.